starfruityummers-hue/Parappa-the-rapper-complete-save/README.md

 # Parappa-the-rapper-complete-save
-it is my save on parappa the rapper i play it on https://www.play-games.com/game/38483/parappa-the-rapper.html personally but I think some other websites will use the save (:
+it is my save on parappa the rapper i play it on https://www.play-games.com/game/38483/parappa-the-rapper.html personally but I think some other websites will use the save just click load icon and then the save and your good then you can play all levels(: